Wiz-IO/platform-azure/README.md

 # Azure Sphere - PlatformIO

 **Microsoft does not recommend this solution.
 This will void Microsoft app compat assurances and may have other unintended side effects.
 Microsoft will not provide technical support on a project that is using this published solution.**
-_António Sérgio Azevedo - MSFTMicrosoft employee, Moderator MSDN_
+_António Sérgio Azevedo - MSFT Microsoft employee, Moderator MSDN_

 * **Version 2.0.1** ( look here, [if there is something new](https://github.com/Wiz-IO/platform-azure/blob/master/fix.md) )